TogAr2/MinestomPvP/README.md

 [![license](https://img.shields.io/github/license/Bloepiloepi/MinestomPvP.svg?style=flat-square)](LICENSE)

 MinestomPvP is an extension for Minestom.
-It tries to mimic vanilla PvP as good as possible.
+It tries to mimic vanilla PvP as good as possible, while being as customizable and usable as possible.

+It does not only provide PvP, but also everything around it, like status effects and food.
+You can choose which features you want to use and which ones to not use.

 ## Table of Contents